wiggocd/nmp/README.md

 Swift 5 & Cocoa

+## Usage

+For optimal results, load your music from your home music folder.

 ## Prerequisites

-- Xcode 11.7+ command line tools
+- Xcode 11.7 or higher from the App Store or [Apple Developer](https://developer.apple.com)
 - Carthage
   - Homebrew to install Carthage if not installed

 <sub>Run:</sub>

+Xcode first if the additional components are not installed

-`xcode-select --install` If the command line tools are not already installed
+`xcode-select --install` or try going into Xcode > Preferences > Locations and select the command line tools to install them

-If brew is not installed, follow the instructions at [Homebrew](http://brew.sh)
+If brew is not installed, follow the instructions at [Homebrew](https://brew.sh)

 `brew install carthage` If Carthage is not installed